Can you say, “Open-minded skepticism?”

 HEART – Does the teaching come from a place of unconditional love and compassion?
 Does it recognize the unity of all life, including all who are not involved in the teaching?
 Is the teaching about students waking up to their true nature?…..
 Or is it about how enlightened and cool the teacher is?
 It is so important to be clear about this!
 Where is the focus?
 If the teaching keeps coming back to the teacher and their enlightenment story, go far, far away!
-Watch for affectations such as name changes, exotic clothing, and exotic claims.
+Watch out for affectations such as name changes, exotic clothing, and exotic claims.
 “I am an avatar of light!
 And you are so graced to be in my presence!”

 It is wise to wonder why a person who claims to be free from all false identity would change their name to a more sellable and exotic one?
 What is their true underlying motivation in doing that?
 Could it be that they are branding their teaching for better sales?
 Just asking.

 HARA – Always check out a teacher with your gut, because its in your gut that you’ll know they are nuts.
 For me, no matter how charming, knowledgeable or charismatic a teacher is, no matter how many books or followers s/he may have, it has always been my gut that lets me know something is wrong.
 And time has always proven me right.
 My hara’s deep intuition knows what is really going on before my heart feels it or my conscious awareness sees it.